scottellis/madasd/README.md

     gcc -Wall -O2 -c -o utility.o utility.c
     gcc -Wall -O2 ads127x.o madasd.o utility.o -o madasd -lpthread

+There are a few command line options

+    ~/madasng$ ./madasd -h
+    Usage: ./madasd [-p<port>][-f<file>][-d]
+      -p     control listener port, data will be port + 1 -f     data file from real a capture
+      -d     debug mode, enable some extra output

+Some raw data capture files are provided in madasng/data

+* ch2\_1khz.raw
+* ch2\_2khz.raw

+They can be passed to the server at startup in which case the data returned will come from the file.

+    ~/madasng$ ./madasd -f data/ch2\_1khz.raw

+The raw data has the format

+    <ch1><ch2><ch3><ch4><ch5><ch6><ch7><ch8>[repeat]

+Each channel sample is a 32-bit integer, so one 'complete sample' is 8 * 4 = 32 bytes.

+Each 4096 byte block contains 4096 / 32 = 128 samples.

+The server returns 32 blocks of data at a time on the **data** socket.
+This is configurable in the madasd.c source file.

+If no data file is provided, the block data will be stuffed with ascii characters, a different character for each block.

 ### Testing with Netcat

 For explanation I am going to use three terminals **server**, **control** and **data**.